rpdelaney/l4d2-tourney-rules/rules.md

 #####1.2 Disputes
 The Tournament Director is the sole arbiter and court of last resort for all disputes.
-His decisions are final and cannot be appealed.
+Their decisions are final and cannot be appealed.

 #####1.3 Sanctions
 The tournament directors reserve the right to impose any sanction on any